pooriyayt/WL-Downloader/readme.md

 ## 📥 Download

-### Option 1: Download using Winget (Recommended)
+### Option 1: Download using Winget (Recommended for Windows)

-To download and install WL Downloader using Winget, use the following command:
+To download and install WL Downloader on Windows using Winget, use the following command:

 ```sh
 winget install wl-std.WLDownloader
 ```

-### Option 2: Download from European Server
+### Option 2: Download from European Server (Windows)

-Download the latest version of WL Downloader from our European server:
+Download the latest version of WL Downloader for Windows from our European server:

 [🌍 Download from Europe](https://dl1.wl-std.com/WL%20Downloader%20Installer.exe)

-### Option 3: Download from Iranian Server
+### Option 3: Download from Iranian Server (Windows)

-Download the latest version of WL Downloader from our Iranian server:
+Download the latest version of WL Downloader for Windows from our Iranian server:

 [🌍 Download from Iran](https://dl2.wl-std.com/WL%20Downloader%20Installer.exe)

+> 🖥️ **Linux version coming soon!** Stay tuned for updates.

 ## 🛡️ Antivirus Scan Results